Harshita-capsitech/EmailDocs/CallTranscription/overview.md

 The **Voice Recording & AI Insights** module is designed to enhance user interaction by collecting voice samples and providing comprehensive insights based on those voice recordings.
 It integrates two key features:

-1. **Voice Recording & Collection**: This feature captures the user's voice sample to be used for identity verification or other purposes.
-It enables secure voice data collection while ensuring compliance with privacy standards.
+1. **Voice Recording & Collection** feature captures the user's voice sample to be used for identity verification or other purposes.
+This module securely collects voice data while ensuring compliance with privacy standards.
 The voice sample is processed, but raw biometric data is never stored or processed directly in the core system.

 2. **AI Insights**: This component handles the transcription of recorded voice data, offering sentiment analysis and emotional tone detection.
 The insights provided by the AI models help agents and managers improve user experience, call handling, and engagement by interpreting the emotional context behind customer interactions.